sc3/django-townsquare/README.md

 townsquare2
 ===========

-Python-Django port of townsquare project
+Python-Django port of the Townsquare project found at https://github.com/sc3/townsquare.